-The formal assessment must require the students to create and/or produce a as an outcome of engaging in the formal assessment to demonstrate grade-level content-specific learning.
+The formal assessment must require the students to create and/or produce a as an outcome of engaging in the formal assessment to demonstrate content-specific learning.
 The students may work in groups during instruction and preparation, but individual students must have their own assessment product, process, or performance that you will collect/observe/record and assess using the rubric.

-- product (e.g., visual representation, written product, 3-D model), - process (e.g., mathematical problem with explanation of how they solved the problem), or - performance (e.g., demonstration, presentation)
+- product (e.g., visual representation, written product, 3-D model), - process (e.g., explanation of how they conjugated a verb in the target language), or - performance (e.g., demonstration, presentation)